paletas/personal-website/src/Silvestre.App.Blog.Web/Blog/Content/Technical/Computers/how-do-cpus-work-part1.md

  * Decode the instruction in the IR register, this means looking at the instruction set and understanding what the instruction means and what it does.
  * Execute the instruction, this means performing the operation the instruction is meant to do, like adding two numbers, moving data from memory to a register, etc.

  This is typically called the "fetch-decode-execute cycle" and will happen for every instruction in the program.
-Also note that some of these steps may be performed in parallel by the CPU, such as incrementing the PC register and decoding the instruction in the same cycle, but again for simplification sake let's assume a sequential order.
 The above steps are just a massive loop that the CPU will keep on executing until it's turned off, it's that simple.
-In modern day CPUs there's also a different technique called "pipelining" that allows the CPU to start executing the next instruction before the current one is finished, but again, for simplification sake let's assume a sequential order in our examples.
+Here we're assuming every step happens sequentially, and every instruction too, but in modern day CPUs there's also a different technique called "pipelining" that allows the CPU to start executing the next instruction before the current one is finished, but again, for simplification sake let's assume a sequential order in our examples.

 Each step may take one or more clock cycles to execute, would be safe to assume that loading the instruction and incrementing the PC register takes one clock cycle, while decoding and executing the instruction may take more than one, but again, decoding maybe takes a fixed amount of clock cycles but execution will vary depending on the instruction.
 In modern CPUs there will often exist many ways of accomplishing the same task, it's up for the compilers to choose the instructions that take the least amount of clock cycles to improve application performance.
 This is also why CPUs of newer generations may be faster than older generations, even when they have the same clock speed, they may support new instructions that are faster to execute and that can be used by the compiler to improve performance, even if it requires the application developer to release a new version.